 Arekkz’s Elise spider deck is a great option for a starter deck in Legends of Runeterra, especially as you’ll have to play games in order to access better cards.
 It’s a reasonably cheap deck to create and has a lot of strength in early combat.

-These are the best Legends of Runeterra decks right now.
+These are the best Legends of Runeterra decks right now, if you want a rundown of the best champions to base your deck around, check out our Legends of Runeterra tier list or if you’re wondering what to expect from rewards, check out what’s in the Legends of Runeterra vault.
 The open beta is currently live, so be bold and give some of these a go.